macedoj/haversine-great-circle-distance/README.md

 * The <code>distanceInKm(...)</code> method return their result in the Kilometers (Km) unit type.
 * The <code>distanceInMi(...)</code> method return their result in the Miles (Mi) unit type, through a simple conversion of Km to Mi.

+**Unit test**

+To ensure accurate results from the Haversine formula implemented, the <code>HaversineAlgorithm.java</code> class are fully reviewed by unit tests, that can be found in class <code>HaversineAlgorithmTest.java</code>.

 **License**

 [![License (MIT)](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](http://opensource.org/licenses/MIT)